E-Signature Integration - A Key Selection Criteria

-Look for an e-signature solution that can grow with your needs.
+When building paperless signature workflows to streamline the signing experience, look for an e-signature solution that can grow with your needs.
 It should support all of these integration features both in the short and long-term.
-An e-signature solution such as OneSpan Sign contributes to your e-signature integration by:
+An e-signature solution such as OneSpan Sign contributes to your e-signature integration and e-signature process by:

 - Connecting with your core systems and apps in way that provides a seamless user experience.

 - Automating your workflows to enforce business rules, eliminate errors, increase efficiency, and strengthen compliance.